kek/kmail/README.md

 ## Roadmap

+Not yet implemented:
+- Requiring the correct password to download a package.
+- We should have a Dockerfile to build a deployable image and we also need to make the Riak endpoint configurable to be able to run in for example Kubernetes or AWS where the database will not be running on localhost.
+- The IDs/passwords being generated are currently just a random string of digits, it should be UUIDs without risk of conflict and something else that makes for a stronger password.

 There are a few outstanding items that need discovery to clarify the business case and requirements.

 - Senders could be authenticated somehow.
-Company K might need some backoffice interface to provision allowed senders, or they could be able to self-provision.
+We might need some backoffice interface to provision allowed senders, or they could be able to self-provision.
 - There should be a payment solution by which senders or recipients can pay for packages before the packages are released.
 - We should enforce a low maximum file size or consider using something other than Riak for storing the package payloads, as Riak does not perform well when storing large objects.
+- Depending on the security requirements, we could encrypt the files when storing them with a public/private key scheme where the reciever maintains the private key.